 The vast amount of water quality data collected has been crucial in our protection and restoration efforts.
 If you want to learn more about why we monitor, we invite you to read our River Monitoring Plan.

-If you are interested in being one of our intrepid citizen scientist River Monitors you will need to attend an ORIENTATION at the SYRCL Office at 5:30 pm on Thursday February 23, 2023 AND a mandatory FIELD TRAINING at Bridgeport from 9:00 am – 2:30 pm on Saturday, March 4, 2023
+If you are interested in being one of our intrepid community scientist River Monitors you will need to attend an ORIENTATION at the SYRCL Office at 5:30 pm on Thursday February 23, 2023 AND a mandatory FIELD TRAINING at Bridgeport from 9:00 am – 2:30 pm on Saturday, March 4, 2023

 At the ORIENTATION: you will learn about the background of SYRCL’s River Monitoring Program, with an emphasis on what and why we monitor.

 At the Mandatory FIELD TRAINING: you will become familiar with SYRCL’s sampling protocol, practice working with the sampling equipment, and learn to fill out the data sheets.
 This training will be located at the Bridgeport Crossing at the South Yuba River State Park

 To sign up, contact SYRCL’s River Monitoring Coordinator Wrenn Cleary at (530)265-5961 x205 or send her an email by clicking the button below.

 Top Five Reasons to Become a River Monitor

 - Be part of a dedicated team of scientists and environmental stewards working to keep the Yuba clean and safe.